TC Transcontinental at a glance

 Our mission: create products and services that allow businesses to attract, reach and retain their target customers

-Our vision: become a top leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as a leader in our specialty media segments.
+Our vision: become a top leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as the leading Canadian publishing group of French-language educational resources.

 Our three-pronged strategy is: